connet-dev/connet/README.md

 cert-file = "path/to/cert.pem" # the server certificate file, in pem format key-file = "path/to/key.pem" # the server certificate private key file

-client-addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 client-tokens = ["client-token-1", "client-token-n"] # set of recognized client tokens client-tokens-file = "path/to/client/tokens" # a file that contains a list of client tokens, one token per line
+clients-addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 clients-tokens = ["client-token-1", "client-token-n"] # set of recognized client tokens clients-tokens-file = "path/to/client/tokens" # a file that contains a list of client tokens, one token per line
 # one of client-tokens or client-tokens-file is required

-relay-addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 relay-tokens = ["relay-token-1", "relay-token-n"] # set of recognized relay tokens relay-tokens-file = "path/to/relay/token" # a file that contains a list of relay tokens, one token per line
+relays-addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 relays-tokens = ["relay-token-1", "relay-token-n"] # set of recognized relay tokens relays-tokens-file = "path/to/relay/token" # a file that contains a list of relay tokens, one token per line
 # one of relay-tokens or relay-tokens-file is necessary when connecting relays

 status-addr = "127.0.0.1:19180" # at what address the control server listens for status connections, disabled unless set store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory

-[control.client-ip-restriction] # defines restriction applicable for all client tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
+[control.clients-ip-restriction] # defines restriction applicable for all client tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[[control.client-token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from name-matches = "" # regular expression to check the name of the destination/source against
+[[control.clients-token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from name-matches = "" # regular expression to check the name of the destination/source against

-[control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[control.relays-ip-restriction] # defines restriction applicable for all relay tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from

-[[control.relay-token-ip-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-token-ip-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
 ```